NixOS/rfcs/rfcs/0145-doc-strings.md

 In general, the format for writing documentation strings is **not specified**.
 The only place where it is applied is: *nixpkgs/lib/**

 *nixdoc* only applies to places in nixpkgs/lib.
-But extending the scope of *nixdoc* is not the primary goal.
+But extending the scope of *nixdoc* does not work and thus is not the primary goal.
 Instead, we should find formal rules for writing *doc-strings*.
 Tools like *nixdoc* can then implement against this RFC instead of the format relying on nixdoc implementation details.

 ### Only specific placements work